-To test for the effect of a reproductive cycle being and integer number of years (H5), we chose to artificially modify the year length, instead of the reproductive cycle length.
-With this approach, the biological timing (and especially the daily energy expenditure) remains unchanged, but the temporal synchronisation between reproductive cycle and year length can change, thus disentangling the two effects.
-To do so, we interpolated the 16-days NDVI time series from the MODIS data assuming a year length of 637 days (equal to the interbirth interval), 425 days (so the IBI would be of exactly 1.5 year) and 365 days (normal conditions, IBI = 1.75 year).
-For example, with a year length of 637 days months last 53 day and the raw NDVI values, originally spaced of 16 days, are spaced of 28 days.
+To test the effect of a reproductive cycle being an integer number of years (H5), we chose to artificially modify the year length, instead of the reproductive cycle length.
+With this approach, the biological timing (and especially the daily reproductive energy expenditure) remains unchanged, but the temporal synchronisation between reproductive cycle and year length can change, thus disentangling the two effects predicted by H4 and H5.
+Reducing or extending the reproductive cycle length (for example by modifying gestation length, growth rate, weaning mass…) would indeed be an alternative approach to synchronise the reproductive schedule with the annual cycle.
+Yet, by also modifying the energetical aspects of the reproductive cycle, this approach could influence reproductive seasonality indirectly, for example via an effect of daily reproductive energy expenditure (H4).
+On the contrary, modifying the year length alone allows us to isolate the effect of synchronising the reproductive cycle with the annual cycle without altering the energetic transfers between mother and offspring.
+To do so, we interpolated the 16-days NDVI time series from the raw data assuming a year length of 637 days (equal to the interbirth interval), 425 days (so the IBI would be of exactly 1.5 year) and 365 days (normal conditions, IBI = 1.75 year).
+In other words, we “stretched” the NDVI time series so its seasonal variations would be perfectly synchronised with the reproductive cycle (year length = interbirth interval) or desynchronised (year length = 1.5 interbirth interval).
+For example, in the synchronised configuration, with a year length of 637 days, the annual good season would always fall during the same phase of the reproductive cycle.
+In this particular case, each month lasts 53 days and the raw NDVI values, originally spaced of 16 days, are spaced of 28 days.